How to Make Cannabis Cooking Oil

 You still must stir the cannabis into the oil in your slow cooker with the wooden spoon.
 The cannabis must be wet with the oil, mixed in, and not floating on top.
 Then, you set the heater on low and heat the product for three hours.

 3. Go old-school: A slow-cooker will do the trick with a bit more work and attention.
-You start by adding water to fill about 1/4 to 1/3 of the bottom part of a double boiler with water.
+Begin by adding water to fill approximately 1/4 to 1/3 of the bottom part of a double boiler.

-In the top part, you mix 1-ounce of cured, ground, and decarboxylated cannabis into 3 to 3.5-ounces of extra virgin olive oil.
-With heat at a setting that brings the water to a slow boil, you stir the cannabis and oil at a simmering temperature.
+In the top part, you mix 1 ounce of cured, ground, and decarboxylated cannabis into 3 to 3.5 ounces of extra virgin olive oil.
+With the heat at a setting that brings the water to a slow boil, you stir the cannabis and oil at a simmering temperature.

 You must soak and blanch your stash before you decarboxylate.
-You are asked to grind your 1/4 ounces of dry herb and soak for 24 to 48-hours in distilled water.
+You are asked to grind your 1/4 ounce of dry herb and soak for 24 to 48 hours in distilled water.
 You must also change the fluid twice daily to remove trash.

 After the soak, you press the weed into a tea strainer and add it to the boiling water for five minutes.
 Then, you blanch it by placing the strainer into a bowl of ice water for one minute.
 Removing the cannabis from the strainer, squeeze out the water.